softmagnet/tp/docs/UserGuide.md

 #### Selecting of classes: `class`
 <hr>

-Selects a class in the class tab and displays its students without the need to use the mouse to double click the respective class.
+Selects a class in the Classes tab and displays its students without the need to use the mouse to double click the respective class.

 Format:
 `class CLASS_INDEX`